Ethra8/candlelight-worlds/README.md

 - [X] Easily recover my password in case I forget it.
 - [X] Receive an email to confirm my registration, so that I can be sure of my credentials.
 - [X] View a confirmation message after registering.

-### As an Authorized Customer
-- [X] Fill up a form to make a booking.
+- [X] Make a booking.
-- [X] Add desired world to my booking.
-- [X] View my booking after sending the booking form.
+- [X] View a list with my bookings after sending the booking form.
-- [X] Update or delete my booking/s.
+- [X] Update or delete my bookings.
 - [X] View confirmation message on the site for every action taken.
+- [X] Be sure that no one else can access my bookings.

 ## SITE OWNER STORIES
 As a site owner, the following functionalities have been included on this site, to manually access and set the following: